ExchangeServices/API/Personnel API/Personnel API - Readme.txt

 4.0 	Following changes has been done:
 	- changed name for <unit> to <place>
 	- added percent, titlecode and titlename to <placement>

+5.0 	Following changes has been done:
+	- added parameter UpdateAllPersonalInfo to service UpdatePersonInfo
+	- added email2 to <employment>